adarshgeorge/docker-swarm-multi_container_app--2node_cluster/README.md

-## Multi Container App in two Node Cluster using Docker Swarm.
+## Multi Container App in Two Node Cluster using Docker Swarm.

 * A DevOps Project to display Location of IP address.